anshukumari181405/overwought-skin/README.md

 ## Description

-This project is a collaborative effort by a group of individuals, including:

-- Anshu Kumari
-- Shubham Chaubey
-- M Laxminarayan Reddy
-- Sudharshan
-- Balaji Deshmukh

-## Description

 Welcome to *Overwought-skin*, a collaborative effort by a group of talented individuals to create a visually stunning 2-page website.
 This project showcases the combined skills and expertise of:

 - Anshu Kumari | fw28_014